-I’m Big Daddy Delta, terror of Rapture, splitter of splicers, defender of the weak, diving suit fetishist extraordinaire.
-I’m stuck on one side of a door, there’s a broken window and a yellow glowing switch a few feet away.
-I have a clever hacking dart gun.
-I shoot, I score… and get a mild electric shock.
+I'm Big Daddy Delta, terror of Rapture, splitter of splicers, defender of the weak, diving suit fetishist extraordinaire.
+I'm stuck on one side of a door, there's a broken window and a yellow glowing switch a few feet away.
+I have a clever hacking dart gun, which requires my simply pressing a button when a needle on its meter passes through a certain colour.
+I shoot, I score... and get a mild electric shock.
 I repeat.
 Again and again.
-There’s an endless supply of darts so I keep shooting until I die of Electron Overdose and respawn humiliated at a Vitachamber.
-Yet again, someone on the art team swallows the Manichean standard that red is bad and green is good, and decides he’s going to use a primary palette to distinguish opposites -which means poor old colour-blind me gets killed.
+There's an endless supply of darts so I keep shooting until I die of Electron Overdose and respawn, humiliated, at a Vitachamber.
+Yet again, someone on the art team has thoughtlessly swallowed the Manichean standard that red is bad and green is good, and decided he should use a primary palette to distinguish between these opposites -which means poor old colour-blind me gets killed.

 For me, that hacking tool is the most lethal monstrosity in Bioshock 2.
 In the hacking minigame, red hurts you and wastes a rare and pricey hacking dart, green is success.
-Negativegamer have already broken this story to the world, complete with [frankly startling – RPS Hivemind] Photoshopped images demonstrating roughly what the hacking dial looks like to various different types of colourblindness.
+Negativegamer have already broken this particular howler to the world, complete with [frankly startling to us non-colourblind types - RPS Hivemind] Photoshopped images demonstrating roughly what the hacking dial looks like to various different types of colourblindness.
 In my case, both red and green appear as a murky yellow.
+Or so I'm told - it's not as though I've ever seen what green, red or yellow looks like to everyone else.
 Eventually, through trial and error, I worked out there are just-detectable contrast and location differences in the puzzle, and that if I focus really hard and fast, I can just work out which is which before the timer runs out.
 Bioshock 2 just got challenging.

 Bioshock 2's oversight has since been picked up by Kotaku, and hopefully that'll be loud enough a protestation to entice a much-needed patch out of 2K - but what about the rest of the industry?
 It hasn't paid much attention to it in the past.
 This screw-up is everywhere in games.
 My first experience was an old halflife mod called, I think, Frontline Force which, curiously, played and looked just like Modern Warfare 2 (multiplayer War FPSes don't really change much do they?)